 In Part Two of this series, we tackle wall tiling!

-Lockdown is an excellent time to tackle some renovation and get into that DIY project you've been putting off.
-It's a time to plan, design, and organise supplies.
-We're here to help and in this series, we'll walk you through best practice installation.
+If you're ready to get into that DIY project you've been putting off, we're here to help and in this series, we'll walk you through best practice installation.

 The thought of tiling your own walls may be daunting prospect, but with the right preparation and by using the right tools, it’s a lot more straightforward than you may think.